 The drawbacks of this scheme are that the taxpayer cannot be involved in inter-State transactions, imports or exports.

-Also, the buyer transacting with a seller registered under composition scheme will not get the benefit of input tax credit, which impact the former’s sales.
+Also, the buyer transacting with a seller registered under the composition scheme will not get the benefit of the input tax credit, which impacts the former’s sales.